nizarlahmar/soc-lab/logs.md

 Seeing this preceded by the `john` SSH connection showcases possible privilege escalation, more specifically of the vertical kind (since we're elevating privileges).

 ## Logs: Custom C2
-The custom C2 agent on `internal-1` generated no meaningful Wazuh alerts — only "Listened ports status" events, which showed the local listening socket but contained nothing tying the activity back to the C2 server it was beaconing to.
+The custom C2 agent on `internal-1` generated no meaningful Wazuh alerts — only "Listened ports status" events, which showed the local listening socket but never linked the activity back to the C2 server on the CachyOS host it was beaconing to.

 <img width="628" height="269" alt="Screenshot_20260826_221744" src="https://github.com/user-attachments/assets/796e7101-731e-4a0f-bd13-6b63cca505d3" />